 There are instances where you get one band who is described as an earlier and edgier but less popular version of another band.
 Faith No More preluded Red Hot Chili Peppers.
-The Nymphs were the predecessors to Hole.
+Nymphs were the predecessors to Hole.
 Demolition Hammer predated Lamb of God in terms of bridging the gap between groove metal and death metal.
-Most infamously, Curve were the precursors to Garbage.
+Exhorder preceded Pantera (whose verse riff for Mouth For War is derived from the main riff in Desecrator).
+Most infamously, Curve were ahead of the curve by being the precursors to Garbage.

-Skid Row’s Slave to the Grind (1991) foreshadowed Metallica’s fifth LP.
+Slave to the Grind (1991) by Skid Row foreshadowed the fifth LP by Metallica.
 Both albums had twelve songs – three of which were ballads that were carefully divided among the harder tracks.
-In Metallica’s case, the 3rd ballad was My Friend of Misery.
-Skid Row’s classic album was released two months before Metallica’s eponymous classic (these bands were hanging out with each other during the making of their albums).
+In the latter’s case, the third ballad was My Friend of Misery.
+The former’s classic album was released two months before the latter’s eponymous classic (these bands were hanging out with each other during the making of their albums).

 Dog Eat Dog (1992) was perceived as a bandwagon jumper (regardless of whether it was designed to be trendy or not).
 Warrant had the same producer as Slave to the Grind.
 They were supposedly disallowed to be heavy until Skid Row were allowed, hence Michael Wagener being the producer.
 Skid Row benefited because their album was released before Nirvana made it huge with their trend-setting Nevermind album.